KubaPro010/rdPy/README.md

   -?CT (probably not working)
 # Code
-the main.py file contains the code for RDS itself and a example use-case at the end **Note** that the example use-case to run requires atleast python 3.10
+the main.py file contains the code for RDS itself and a example use-case at the end **Note** that the example use-case and the charset to run requires atleast python 3.10 with its use of `match`